Relative Date-Time

 service_date:[TODAY-30d TO TODAY]

-The keyword TODAY is used to refer to the current date.
+The keyword TODAY refers to the current date.

-The keyword NOW is used to refer to the current date-time (accurate to the nearest second).
+The keyword NOW refers to the current date-time (accurate to the nearest second).

-As a convenience, the keyword TODAY (or NOW) only needs to appear in one of the terms, but one of the keywords must appear in at least one term.
-The other term may be a pure date delta expression:
+As a convenience, either keyword, TODAY or NOW, only needs to appear in one term of the query, but one of the keywords must appear in at least one term.
+The other term may be a pure date delta expression.
+The two examples below yield the same results:

 service_date:[-30d TO TODAY]